yashpriyam/ts-fundamentals-fem/README.md

 to minimize bugs and side effects and random function outputs!!

-### Code 1. create a promise that resolves after sometimeCode
+### Code 1. create a promise that resolves after sometime
 ```typescript

 @param n number of miliseconds before the promise resolves